cedadev/jasmin-auth-django/README.md

 application that is registered with the JASMIN Accounts Portal.
 The application must be permitted to obtain tokens with the profile scope.
-To allow for transparent authentication, the application should also have "Skip authorization" set - not doing this will result in the authorization page being shown every time a user signs in.
+To allow for transparent authentication, the application should also have "Skip authorization" set - not doing this will result in the authorization page being shown every time a user authenticates with your service.

 To configure your admin to use JASMIN accounts for authentication, we need to modify the Django
 settings: